vincentvbh/shadowfax/README.md

 with encapsulation and decapsulation costs of 1.8M and 0.7M cycles on an Apple M1 Pro.

 This artifact provides the portable implementations for
-- Pre-quantum AKEM with `curve25519`
+- Pre-quantum AKEM with `curve25519`.
 - Post-quantum AKEM built from
-    - one of the following post-quantum KEM,
+    - one of the following post-quantum KEMs,
         - `mlkem-512`
         - `bat-257`
-    - and a post-quantum ring signature based on one of the following digital signature
+    - and a post-quantum ring signature based on one of the following digital signatures
         - `falcon-512` key generation + `falcon-512` sampler in C
         - `falcon-512` key generation + `falcon-512` sampler with platform-specific inline assembly
         - Antrag key generation + Mitaka sampler